Krutik28/opencv_expert/README.md

 Opencv expert give all the answers to your questions related to image processing library "OPENCV" It can give examples in Python and C++

-Libraries used:
+Libraries and llm used:
-1) gpt crawler : to scrape the opencv documentation
+1) To scrape the opencv documentation: gpt-crawler
-2) crew ai: to build the agent
+2) To build the agent: crewai
-3) openai: llm
+3) LLM used : OPENAI's gpt-3.5-turbo